Nik-Novak/Mind-Knight/README.md

 # Download
 https://github.com/Nik-Novak/Mind-Knight/archive/master.zip

-(if you get errors when trying to run, try installing thsi first: https://nodejs.org/en/download)

 # Install
 * Download this zip file and place it wherever you like
 * Extract the contents from the .zip